finger -m username

 nispasswd -g

 It displays, information it already has for you.
-For example, its first line might be

 Name [Pat Pending]